rartych/xCAMARA-tooling/README.md

 ### Linting configuration

-Configuration files for linting are located in config/linting directory
+Configuration files for linting are located in [linting/config](linting/config) folder